Cookie preferences

 a.
 General rules

-According to Art.
-1 Act on trading terms between business actors (1984:292), the Patent and Market Court may prohibit a business actor to enforce unfair trading terms against another business actor.
-The meaning of an unfair trading term has not been assessed by the Swedish Patent and Market Court to a great extent.
-However, an example of an unfair trading term could be a term that states a unilateral right to change certain conditions in an agreement during the contractual period (MD 1985:16).
+According to Section 1 Act on Terms of Contract Between Traders (1984:292), the Patent and Market Court may prohibit a trader from enforcing unfair terms on other traders.
+The meaning of an unfair term has not been assessed by the Swedish Patent and Market Court to a greater extent.
+However, an example could be a unilateral right to change certain terms in an agreement during the contract period (MD 1985:16).

 b.
 Link(s) to official publication:

-The Swedish version of Act on trading terms between business actors (1984:292) is accessible via this link.
+The Swedish version of Act on Terms of Contract Between Traders (1984:292) is accessible via this link.

 c.
 Link(s) to English translation: